malstraem/vulkan-interop-directx/readme.md

 ThrowHResult(backbufferTexture.GetSurfaceLevel(0u, ref surface));
 ```

-## 2. Create a "render target" D3D11 texture in shared mode.
+### 2. Create a render target D3D11 texture in shared mode

 In case of WinUI - this is regular D3D11 texture.